-The northwest edge of the developed site has been delineated as Sub-Basin A1.1 (1.1acre), which consists of the meadow / landscaped area on the northwest side of the new parking lot.
+The northwest edge of the developed site has been delineated as Sub-Basin A1.1 (1.1-acre), which consists of the meadow / landscaped area on the northwest side of the new parking lot.
+The approximate area of disturbance within Sub-Basin A1.1 is limited to approximately 0.7-acres.

 Developed peak flows from Basin A1.1 (Design Point A1.1a) are calculated as $Q_5 = 0.6$ cfs and $Q{100} = 2.7$ cfs.
 Drainage from Basin A1.1 will be conveyed northerly along the west edge of the new parking lot by grass-lined interceptor Ditch A1.1a.
-I do not see any calculations for the sizing of this curb chase.
-I see your calcs for downstream channel A1.2, which can easily handle the flows, but this curb chase has much less capacity than the channel.
-My concern is that when the curb chase capacity is exceeded, the curb will overtop and erosion will occur.
-So a larger curb chase and/or riprap protection may be required.
-Please consider this and discuss and/or revise the design as needed.

 The existing off-site flows from Basin OA1.1 will combine with the on-site flow from Basin A1.1 at Design Point A1.1, with developed peak flows calculated as $Q_5 = 19.4$ cfs and $Q{100} = 93.5$ cfs.
-The proposed Culvert A1.1 (30" RCP) will convey the flow from DP-A1.1 northeasterly across the new site access drive, flowing into the proposed Channel A1.1 (trapezoidal channel; 8' bottom width; 4:1 side slopes; with turf-reinforcement mats), flowing easterly along the south side of County Road 105, allowing the off-site flows to bypass the new private detention pond.
+The proposed private Culvert A1.1 (30" RCP) will convey the flow from DP-A1.1 northeasterly across the new site access drive, flowing into the proposed Channel A1.1 (trapezoidal channel; 8' bottom width; 4:1 side slopes; with turf-reinforcement mats), flowing easterly along the south side of County Road 105, allowing the off-site flows to bypass the new private detention pond.

-The new parking lot in the northwest part of the property has been delineated as Sub-Basin A1.2 (6.4-acres), which will sheet flow easterly into the proposed private Detention Pond A. The new parking lot will be graded to provide positive drainage and sheet flow to a curb opening along the east edge of the parking lot, where riprap aprons and grasslined drainage Channel A1.2 (trapezoidal channel; 4' bottom width; 4:1 side slopes; with turf-reinforcement mats) will convey the developed flows into Detention Pond A.
+The new parking lot in the northwest part of the property has been delineated as Sub-Basin A1.2 (6.4-acres), which will sheet flow easterly into the proposed private Detention Pond A. The new parking lot will be graded to provide positive drainage and sheet flow to an 8-foot wide curb opening along the east edge of the parking lot (see channel hydraulic calculation for Curb Chase A1.2 in Appendix C), where a riprap apron and grass-lined drainage Channel A1.2 (trapezoidal channel; 4' bottom width; 4:1 side slopes; with turf-reinforcement mats) will convey the developed flows into Detention Pond A.

 Developed peak flows from Basin A1.2 are calculated as $Q_5 = 10.3$ cfs and $Q{100} = 22.7$ cfs.
 The existing off-site flows from Basin OA1.2 will combine with the on-site flow from Basin A1.2 in the proposed Detention Pond A, with developed peak flows at Design Point A1.2 calculated as $Q_5 = 9.7$ cfs and $Q{100} = 25.9$ cfs.
-As detailed in the detention basin calculations in Appendix D, detained peak flows from Detention Basin A are calculated as $Q_5 = 0.3$ cfs and $Q{100} = 10.2$ cfs.
+As detailed in the detention basin calculations in Appendix D, detained peak flows from Detention Basin A are calculated as $Q_5 = 1.1$ cfs and $Q{100} = 10.5$ cfs.